cdelorme/csideanime.com/docs/design/services/member-management.md

 We can use a timestamp field for banning.
 No ban will be "permanent", but instead we can assign a duration, and easily check against todays timestamp to prevent access.

-## closely related systems

-Decoupling these systems may be difficult because they will likely rely on eachothers data:

-- karma
-- statistics
-- private conversations
-- uploads/media
-- blogs

 ## model(s)